 You will then have access to the entire cards once they get underway.
 But for a limited time, it also gets you much more than that.
 From the time you sign up, you have access to everything else Kayo has to offer, usually for around 4-7 days.
 There are more than 50 sports on Kayo plus a bucketload of timeless content all on the one platform for you to experience.

 For existing Kayo customers it's worth noting if you purchase an event via Main Event you'll only be able to have a single stream.
 It does not matter whether you're running a Basic or Premium subscription.
 So if you share your Kayo account with friends, make sure they don't jump in or you'll receive an error message.

 There is a flat, one-off charge for these events, which has been $59.95 previously for Australian boxing PPVs or $54.95 for UFC events.
-The bout between Jake Paul and Tyron Woodley cost a reduced $29.95, so it varies.
+The first bout between Jake Paul and Tyron Woodley cost a reduced $29.95, so it varies.
 There are no additional admin fees.
 It's also worth noting you will be charged as soon as you sign up, not when the event starts.